 Lewis, George H. and Jonathan F. Lewis.
 “The Dog in the Night-Time: Negative Evidence in Social Research.”
 The British Journal of Sociology 31 (December 1980): 544-558.

-A Note about Sample Size Limitations in Qualitative Research
+Sample Size Limitations in Qualitative Research

 Sample sizes are typically smaller in qualitative research because, as the study goes on, acquiring more data does not necessarily lead to more information.
 This is because one occurrence of a piece of data, or a code, is all that is necessary to ensure that it becomes part of the analysis framework.
 However, it remains true that sample sizes that are too small cannot adequately support claims of having achieved valid conclusions and sample sizes that are too large do not permit the deep, naturalistic, and inductive analysis that defines qualitative inquiry.
 Determining adequate sample size in qualitative research is ultimately a matter of judgment and experience in evaluating the quality of the information collected against the uses to which it will be applied and the particular research method and purposeful sampling strategy employed.
 If the sample size is found to be a limitation, it may reflect your judgment about the methodological technique chosen [e.g., single life history study versus focus group interviews] rather than the number of respondents used.